About AI-ReHaB REU Site

-During Ai-ReHab, REU, students can expect to develop their AI knowledge in trending fields related to the healthcare industry by leveraging sensing, machine learning algorithms, and biomedical techniques to develop advanced models and equipment.
-The students will work in state-of-the-art laboratories alongside experienced mentors in interdisciplinary fields.
-They will work alongside graduate mentors to design modern solutions to this field’s critical problems.
+During AI-ReHaB, REU, students can expect to develop their AI knowledge in trending fields related to the healthcare industry by leveraging sensing, machine learning algorithms, and biomedical techniques to develop advanced models and equipment.

 Focus Areas of Research